samsquire/ideas5/README.md

 }
 ```
-we add a constant after each CMP to raise the integer space into that bucket of permutations. so if predicate1 is 0, predicate2 is 0, predicate3 is 0, we CMP three times and add 3 constants, we can work out which predicates failed or passed based on a single number
+we SUB each CMP from a case vector to lower the integer space into that bucket of permutations. so if predicate1 is 0, predicate2 is 0, predicate3 is 0, we CMP three times and add 3 constants, we can work out which predicates failed or passed based on a single number
 ```
 data_vector = 1, 2, 3, 4, 5
 case_vector = 0, 0, 0, 0, 0